SURROGACY & PARENTS RIGHTS

 Under English surrogacy laws the surrogate mother is the legal mother of the child even if she has no genetic connection to the child.
 This is until a Parental Order or an Adoption Order is made.

 If the surrogate mother is married or in a Civil Partnership then her husband or Civil Partner is regarded in English law as the legal second parent of the child unless he or she didn’t agree to the surrogacy arrangement.

 If the surrogate mother is unmarried it is possible for the intended father to be treated as the legal father if he is the genetic father or if he is nominated as the other legal parent when the child is born.

 A Parental Order recognises you as the legal parents and will extinguish the legal parentage of the surrogate mother and her husband.
-Without a Parental Order, you will not be the legal parents of the child under English law and you won’t have Parental
+Without a Parental Order you will not be the legal parents of the child under English surrogacy laws and you won’t have Parental Responsibility for the child.

 - The application must be made within six months of the child’s birth.